logos-blockchain/lssa/README.md

 > [!NOTE]
 > Public accounts live on-chain and are identified by a 32-byte Account ID.
-> Running `wallet account new public` generates a fresh keypair for the fixed signature scheme used in NSSA.
+> Running `wallet account new public` generates a fresh keypair for the signature scheme used in NSSA.
 > The account ID is derived from the public key.
 The private key is used to sign transactions and to authorize the account in program executions.

 #### Account initialization